 Never have I heard her moan so much as now, while they lift her up and put her on the stretcher.
-The words uttered by this so civilized lady cannot be repeated here.
-But in the ambulance she still shows some humor.
+I’ll not repeat the words uttered by this so civilized lady.
+Later in the ambulance she still shows some humor.
 Tough woman.
 So we drive back, in the ambulance.

 – No siren! she commands.

-Back at the nursing home.
-When they lift her from the stretcher, she repeats those words that cannot be repeated…
+Arriving at the nursing home.
+When they lift her from the stretcher, she repeats those words that I will not repeat here.

 Then a small miracle happens.
 She really comes home.
 Her spirit rises, she recognizes the paintings of my sister and me on the wall, warmly greets the sweet nurse.
 And she laughs, really laughs.
 I haven’t heard her laugh that way in the last 10 years.
 She’s back home.